By Amanda Haas

 |3 Tablespoon||sherry vinegar|

 |2 Cup||loosely packed parsley leaves|

 |1/4 Cup||currants, rehydrated and drained|

 Blistered Curry Cauliflower with Amanda Haas

-When ready to cook, set Traeger temperature to 450℉ and preheat, lid closed for 15 minutes.
+When ready to cook, set temperature to 450 F° and preheat, lid closed for 15 minutes.

-Remove the core from the head of cauliflower and cut the cauliflower florets into 1/2 inch pieces.
+Remove the core from the head of cauliflower, and cut the cauliflower florets into 1/2" pieces.

-Combine the cauliflower, oil, garlic, curry powder, turmeric, salt and pepper in a large bowl.
+Combine the cauliflower, oil, garlic, curry powder, tumeric, 1/2 tsp salt, and 1/2 tsp pepper in a large bowl.
 Toss until the cauliflower is evenly coated.
 Spread the cauliflower out onto a large baking sheet, making sure not to overcrowd the cauliflower.

 2 Tablespoon extra-virgin olive oil